mgamboam/GCD_Course_Project/README.md

 A few additional considerations:

-* The <b>run_analysis.R</b> script downolds the original dataset and unzips it if it is not found on the specified `data` directory.
+* The <b>run_analysis.R</b> script downolds the original dataset and unzips it if it is not found on the specified `/data` directory.
 The file is large so please exercise caution if running the script.

 * Both the original dataset [60MB] and the first of the two resulting datasets [10MB] are rather large, so you need to have space and enough ram to run the script without problems.